not-fl3/macroquad-website/content/articles/macroquad_0.4.md

 If crate B depends on "Dependency" with feature "Foo" and crate C depends on the same "Dependency" with feature "Bar", cargo will add just one crate into a build process, "Dependency", with both features "Foo" and "Bar" on.

 In macroquad 0.3 a library using macroquad like this: `macroquad = "0.3"` was silently introducing "audio" feature in the dependency tree.
-It was very contr-intuitive and required complicated workarounds.
+It was very counterintuitive and required complicated workarounds.

 After 0.4 macroquad introduce new, no-default, features policy.
 It will make life of libraries authors a lot easier: `macroquad = "0.4"` in a sub-dependencies Cargo.toml will never bring new, unwanted features.